mhcrnl/ogcalc/doc/ogcalc.rst

    O = (R \times 2.597) - (P \times 1.644) - 34.4165 + C

-\noindent If O is less than 60, then
+If O is less than 60, then

 .. math::

    A = (O - P) \times 0.130

-\noindent otherwise
+otherwise

 .. math::

    A = (O - P) \times 0.134

-\noindent The symbols have the following meanings:
+The symbols have the following meanings:

 :math:`A`
    Percentage Alcohol By Volume